goldengrape/Axiomatic_Designer/docs/L1-DP2_LexiconConstraints_Schema.md

                 "items": { "type": "string" }
               }
             },
-            "required": ["term", "definition"]
+            "required": ["definition"]
           }
         },
         "acronyms": {
-          "description": "A list of all official project acronyms and their expansions.
-Acronyms must be unique.", "type": "array",
+          "description": "A map of all official project acronyms to their expansions.
+The keys of this object are the acronyms themselves, ensuring uniqueness.", "type": "object",
-          "items": {
+          "additionalProperties": {
             "type": "object",
             "properties": {
-              "acronym": {
-                "description": "The abbreviated form (e.g., 'URD').",
-                "type": "string"
-              },
               "expansion": {
                 "description": "The fully expanded phrase (e.g., 'User Requirements Document').", "type": "string"
               }
             },
-            "required": ["acronym", "expansion"]
+            "required": ["expansion"]
           }
         },
         "namingConventions": {